Cloud / SSH Keys¶

 When deploying a cluster the key will be added in Openstack and it will be assigned to the selected api user.

-To add a SSH key which is already created, click on the plus (+) button from the bottom right Create new SSH Key.
+To add a SSH key which is already created, click on the plus (+) button from the bottom right Add SSH Key.

 On the next page fill in these fields: